 Summertimes provides a safe environment for everyone on our campuses.
 During pick-up and drop-off, staff will be directing carpool on each campus.
 We ask that all guardians obey speed limits and drive carefully when on campus.

 Each camper’s health and wellness is a top concern.
-During the nine weeks of our Summertimes programs, we have a nurse on the Lower School campus and trained medical professionals on the Middle and Upper School campuses.
-Summertimes requires that your camper have a valid immunization form submitted at least two weeks before attending camp, which can be uploaded into your online registration account.
+During the weeks of our Summertimes programs, we have a nurse on the Lower School and Upper School campuses.
+Summertimes requires that your camper have a valid immunization form submitted no later than two weeks prior to your camper's session, which can be uploaded into your online registration account.
+Each camp is assigned a First Aid backpack that travels with that camp throughout the day.

 INCLEMENT WEATHER AND HEAT MONITORING